chris-pearce/scally/utilities/README.md

         > li {display: inline-block;}
     }

-So utilities are extremely powerful and are the real work horses for any sort of UI build especially large-scale UI builds, and here are some reasons why:
+So utilities are extremely powerful and are the real work horses of any sort of UI build especially large-scale UI builds, and here are some reasons why:

 - Your CSS will be a lot DRYer.
 - You can make far-reaching changes to your UI by simply modifying a utility only once.